All Episodes

 There's no truth in anything.

-Now they can sit there and talk about how cold it's going to be, and they can talk about the record snowfall.
+Now, they can sit there and talk about how cold it's going to be, and they can talk about the record snowfall, but to ignore the fact that they have been claiming this kind of day was never going to come again.

 These people have all said that.

-So folks, the problem is these people are lying through their teeth.
+So, folks, the problem is these people are lying through their teeth.

 The news business isn't even news business anymore.

-Right now, the agenda of the Democrat Party is to destroy conservatives.
+And right now, the agenda of the Democrat Party is to destroy conservatives.

 We stand as their biggest enemy.